 Technology: According to UMass Online, in order to take this course you must:

 - have access to a personal computer (Mac or Windows)

 - be connected to the internet

 - have at least a 56 kbps modem

 - have a Java capable browser (Netscape or Internet Explorer)

 NOTE: If you have any problems with technology, please contact the UMass Online Tech Support office for help.

 This class is part of the Sustainable Food and Farming Online Certificate Program.
 To register for upcoming classes, see UMass Online.
 Most classes cost $371/credit.
 If you would like to register for the Certificate program, you may apply here.

-Other classes available during this summer session are:
+Other classes available during the spring semester are:

 STOCKSCH 297FP - Farm Planning & Management (3cr)